We Are Marshall: Critical reception

 We Are Marshall received mixed reviews from critics.
-Review aggregator Rotten Tomatoes reports that 49% out of 127 professional critics gave the film a positive review, with an average rating of 5.8/10 and the site's consensus stating: "Matthew McConaughey almost runs We Are Marshall to the end zone, but can't stop it from taking the easy, feel-good route in memorializing this historic event in American sports."
+On Rotten Tomatoes 48% of 126 professional critics gave the film a positive review, with an average rating of 5.8/10.
+The site's consensus states: "Matthew McConaughey almost runs We Are Marshall to the end zone, but can't stop it from taking the easy, feel-good route in memorializing this historic event in American sports."
+On Metacritic it has a score of 53% based on reviews from 31 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 The film's directing was criticized by many reviewers.
 Peter Hartlaub, from the San Francisco Chronicle, blamed director McG for "half of the movie problems" and went further on saying that "He has a kinetic and kitschy style that could make next year's "Hot Wheels" movie a surprise hit, but he's completely out of place here."
 Peter Howell from the Toronto Star said the film lacked genuine drama or conflict.

-McConaughey's performance was, according to some critics, one of the film's highlights.
+McConaughey's performance was one of the film's highlights.
 Roger Moore from the Orlando Sentinel gave it 4 stars out of 5 and said in his review that "We Are Marshall (it's the rally cry of the team) doesn't always have a handle on the grief, but it does keep emotions close to the surface.
 That allows McConaughey to be the most refreshing, funny and believable he ever has been."